-Their sales workflows, however, are often ad-hoc and lack a strategic approach.
+Their sales process, however, is often ad-hoc and lacks a strategic approach.

 Whether your sales process is in its early stages or formally defined, there are many sales workflow best practices small businesses overlook.

-Today, we look at how small businesses can improve their sales process to close deals faster and improve productivity.
+Today, we look at how small businesses can improve their sales workflow to close deals faster and improve productivity.

 To keep things simple, we’ll go through our sales workflow tips based on the stage of the sales cycle they apply to.